 \subsection{Outline of Results}

 In the present article, we provide a method to apply CS to recover the coefficients of a series of Wigner $D$-functions, and thus SW or SW series, that only requires selecting samples from a pre-defined grid on $\sot$ (sphere in the special case of SWs/SHs).
-In this problem we assume that the field measured, $w(\alpha,\beta,\gamma)$, can be written as a series of the Wigner $D$-functions.
+In this problem we assume that the field measured, $w(\alpha,\beta,\gamma)$, can be written as a band-limited series of the Wigner $D$-functions.
 The arguments $\alpha$, $\beta$, and $\gamma$ parametrize a point in $\sot$ corresponding to a physical position where the field can be measured.
 In this setup, $\alpha$ and $\gamma$ are $2\pi$ periodic while $\beta$ is typically taken to be in $[0,\pi]$.
 It is well known, however, that the Wigner $D$-functions naturally possess a periodicity when taking $\beta \in [0, 2 \pi )$~\cite{varshalovichQuantumTheoryAngular1988}.
 Moreover, this periodicity is captured in a well-known Fourier expansion for the Wigner $D$-functions~\cite{hansenSphericalNearfieldAntenna1988}.
 Thus, the approach we take to solve for the coefficients of a Wigner $D$-function series is to utilize this natural domain extension, periodicity, and Fourier expansion.
 Since we assume $w(\alpha,\beta,\gamma)$ is a series of Wigner $D$-functions, the periodic extension of the Wigner $D$-function naturally induces one in $w$ and makes $w$ periodic in all of its arguments by letting $\beta$ be in $[0,2\pi)$.
 This domain extension takes the function $w$ on $\sot$ and maps it to the 3-torus $\tthre$, which is a double cover of $\sot$.

 Now considering the periodically-extended Wigner $D$-functions and $w(\alpha,\beta,\gamma)$, we transform the problem to the Fourier basis.
 This allows us to treat the solution of the Wigner $D$-function inverse problem as a multi-dimensional Discrete Fourier Transform (DFT) problem.
 Moreover, this transformation is carried out in a way that preserves important sparsity structures in $w$.
-In this multi-dimensional DFT form, we can then sample a subset of the positions from the DFT formulation to achieve compressive sampling for the band-limited series of Wigner $D$-functions (see Theorem \ref{thm:subsampled_3ddft}), which contains as special cases of SW or SH series.
+In this multi-dimensional DFT form, we can then sample a subset of the positions to achieve compressive sampling for the band-limited series of Wigner $D$-functions (see Theorem \ref{thm:subsampled_3ddft}).

 In a bit more mathematical detail, we start with the problem of solving for the vector $a$ from the inverse problem,